G20 – Disability-20

 Focus Areas and Division of Work

-To ensure inclusive facilitation and comprehensive engagement, thematic work stream areas have been divided between NCPD and DPSA as follows:
+To ensure inclusive facilitation and comprehensive engagement, thematic workstream areas have been divided between NCPD and DPSA as follows:

 NCPD Focus Areas: